IDnotify Review: Identity Theft Protection At Its Best?

-Keep in mind that the more information we gave IDnotify, the more they could protect us, but we like that a large amount of it is optional for the more privacy-concerned among us.
+Keep in mind that the more information we gave IDnotify, the more it could protect us, but we like that a large amount of it is optional for the more privacy-concerned among us.

-Once we filled out all that information, we were brought to the dashboard, which had many different reports, including our credit report.
+Once we filled out all that information, IDnotify showed us our dashboard, which had many different reports, including our credit report.
 We could contact support through this dashboard, add child monitoring (if we end up having babies), and even contact the identity restoration specialists.
 And that was it!
 From start to finish, the setup process took about 10 minutes.
 Not too shabby.

-As far as using IDnotify goes, we only opened the app or went to their site on our desktop when we received notifications.
-For example, when we paid off a hefty chunk of an old credit card, we got notified via a push notification that a new credit score and report were available.
+As far as using IDnotify goes, we really only opened the app or went to the IDnotify site on our desktop when we received notifications.
+For example, when we paid off a hefty chunk of an old credit card, IDnotify let us know via a push notification that our credit score changed.
 Once we went on the desktop site, as you can see above, we clicked on the credit center to view our new score, which was thankfully better than it had been a few days ago.
-Again, since we signed up for the top-tier plan, our credit scores from all three bureaus were prominently displayed, which saved us from having to go to each individual website.
+Again, since we signed up for the top-tier plan, we saw our credit scores from all three bureaus, which saved us from having to go to each individual website.